-A Yagi antenna, also known as a Yagi-Uda array or simply a Yagi, is a unidirectional antenna commonly used in communications when a frequency is above 10 MHz.
+A Yagi antenna, also known as a Yagi-Uda array or simply a Yagi, is a directional antenna commonly used in communications when a frequency is above 10 MHz.
 This type of antenna is popular among Amateur Radio and Citizens Band radio operators.
 It is used at some surface installations in satellite communications systems.

 A basic Yagi consists of two or three straight elements, each measuring approximately1/2 electrical wavelengths.
 The antenna can be balanced or unbalanced.
 The Yagi is inherently a balanced antenna, but it can be fed with coaxial cable and a device called a balunat the point where the feed line joins the driven element.